waldur/waldur-docs/docs/integrator-guide/APIs/api-changes/waldur-openapi-schema-7.5.7-diff.md

-# OpenApi Schema Diff - 7.5.7
+# OpenAPI schema diff - 7.5.7

 ## For version 7.5.7